 If the hiring company allows contract or contract-to-hire positions, consulting companies will also be recruiting for the job position.
-This changes the whole dynamic of your career path, so give serious consideration if this is the route you want to pursue.
+This changes the whole dynamic of your career path, so give serious consideration if this is the route you want to pursue before applying with them.
 Consulting companies may allow the hiring company to hire you after certain number of months (that they deem profitable to do so) and some want to retain you in their employee talent pool for future contact engagements.
-You will need to research the consulting company as well as the hiring company and give consideration to such things as when/how you are paid (even between assignments), how expense reimbursements are handled and what benefits are offered and when they kick in.
+You will need to research the consulting company as well as the hiring company and give consideration to such things as when/how you are paid (even between assignments), how expense reimbursements are handled and what benefits are offered and when/how you qualify for them.

 Truth about Recruiting Agencies